 After the first shot of Tommy killing Stacks, the following shot of Tommy shooting him, there is already blood splatter on the wall behind Tommy.

-When Maury's address is shown in his TV ad, not only is the number not hyphenated (as all Queens addresses are) are, but address should be "Neighborhood, NY", not "Queens, NY".
+When Maury's address is shown in his TV ad, not only is the number not hyphenated (as all Queens addresses are) are, but address should include the neighborhood's name, not simply "Queens, NY".
 Except for Manhattan, which is always "New York, NY", the names of the other New York boroughs are used in addresses.